TSUITUENYUE/motion-imitation/README.md

 # Go2 Motion Imitation

 This project implements a motion imitation pipeline for the Go2 quadruped robot using the Genesis simulator, focusing on joint velocity matching for high-quality cyclic motions.
+Refer to the Report.pdf for more details.

 ## Pipeline Overview